joedewet36/random-chart-vue/README.md

-# 🎯 Random Score Animation – Vue.js + Composition API + Tailwind CSS + SVG
+# 🎯 Random Score Animation

 A fun and interactive score animation app built with **Vue 3 (Composition API)**, **Tailwind CSS**, and **SVG**.
 This app animates score updates using dynamic SVG circles, providing a clean, responsive, and engaging UI.